baphometenreal/kyrgyzminecraft/README.md

 Why is there not that big or an up to date translation of it?
 Why is there no *official* translation of it into Kyrgyz?
 Well here we are.
+This isn't by any means official, as in not endorsed by Mojang, but I do hope to have the most translated and most up to date translation.